jawj/zapatos-docs/src/index.md

 }).run(pool);
 ```

 Note that the `subjects` subquery is passed directly to the `lateral` option of the `subjectPhotos` query, and its result is therefore passed straight through, effectively overwriting the `subjectPhotos` query result.
-That's fine, since the `subjectPhotos` table effectively contains only noise here, in the form of additional instances of the `photoId` and `subjectId` values.
+That's fine, since the `subjectPhotos` table effectively contains only noise here, in the form of duplicate copies of the `photoId` and `subjectId` primary keys.

-As seen here, when you pass a nested query directly to the `lateral` option of a containing query, nothing else is returned from that containing query.
-For this reason, it would be futile to also specify `columns` or `extras` on the containing query, and trying to do so will give you a type error.
+As seen here, when you pass a nested query directly to the `lateral` option of a parent query, nothing else is returned from that parent query.
+For this reason, specifying `columns` or `extras` on the parent query would have no effect, and trying to do so will give you a type error.

 ###### Limitations